1980 World Series

 The 1980 World Series was the championship series of Major League Baseball's (MLB) 1980 season.
 The 77th edition of the World Series, it was a best-of-seven playoff played between the National League (NL) champion Philadelphia Phillies and the American League (AL) champion Kansas City Royals.

-The Phillies defeated the Royals in six games to secure their first World Series championship in franchise history.
+The Phillies defeated the Royals in six games to secure the team's first World Series championship in franchise history.
 Third baseman Mike Schmidt was named the World Series MVP.

 The series concluded with Game 6 in Philadelphia, which ended with closer Tug McGraw striking out Willie Wilson at 11:29 pm EDT on Tuesday, October 21.
 Wilson set a World Series record by striking out 12 times in the six-game set (after 230 hits (and 81 strikeouts) in the regular season).
 Game 6 is also significant because it stands as the most-watched game in World Series history, with a television audience of 54.9 million viewers.